 Ingredients you’ll need

-To make this pumpkin loaf, simply grab a medium mixing bowl, whisk together the flour, baking powder, spices, and salt.
+To make this pumpkin bread, simply grab a medium mixing bowl and whisk together the flour, baking powder, spices, and salt.
 Set aside.

 In a separate large mixing bowl, whisk together the eggs and sugar until thick and lighter in colour.